Ton-Lankveld/Flowchart-Definition-Format/Flowchart Definition Format.md

 Ton van Lankveld

 ## Version
-2021 March 18
+2021 July 5

 ## Description
 A XML file format to define the structure of a flowchart.
-The data or process flows in one direction.

 ## Scope
 This definition only describes the structure of the flowchart and **not** the lay-out or graphic rendering.
-Not only for the classic software development, but also for work or process flows.
+Not only for classic software development, but also for other work or process flows.

 ## License
 [MIT Opensource]https://opensource.org/licenses/MIT